wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/securing-message-processor.md

-# How to secure the Message Forwarding Processor
+# How to Secure the Message Forwarding Processor

 This example demonstrates a use case where security policies are applied to the [message forwarding processor]({{base_path}}/learn/examples/message-store-processor-examples/using-message-forwarding-processor).